Alien Mind: Gameplay

 As an overhead 2D multi-directional scroller, the player navigates large rooms, corridors and maze-like passage ways aboard the Zekford Space Station.
 The player starts off with a needle-gun to defend himself against enemies that continually re-spawn.
 More powerful guns can be found and collected as the game progresses.
 Other collectable items include: ammo, health packs, energy conductors (slows enemies), energy shields (temporary invincibility) and key cards.
 Some special items found are necessary for completing a level (e.g. repair tool kit, elevator passes, printed schematics, chemicals, weapon parts).

 The player can jump, shoot, access computer terminals and sit in chairs (necessary, as some terminals are seated).
 There are dozens of installed terminals, but only the correct one can access Avery's messages and must be located by the player.
 Corpses littering the floor may impede progress, however jumping or boarding a hovercraft prevents that.
 Locked doors can only be opened using key cards collected.

 When logged into a terminal Avery has previously hacked, a correct password must be typed, provided through clues and puzzles.
 New messages reveal where the next terminal can be found, instructions for the next task or where special items can be located.
 All pieces of the super gun weapon must be collected before confronting the alien.
 The story unfolds and revealed in greater details through messages read on the terminal screens.

 Reception

+Alien Mind received generally positive reception.
 John Munn reviewed the game for Computer Gaming World, and stated that "Alien Mind is an easily embraceable game designed with a relatively simple blending of strategic role-playing with the finger-itching excitement of an arcade game."
+Computist writer Philip G. Romine praised the game, feeling that it reflected well on the developer's work ethic and the capabilities of the platform due to the quality of sound, animation, and display.
+Guida Videogiochi staff felt similarly about the graphics and sound as well as the challenge of the game.
+They considered it one of the best games on the platform.